m0Ray/libifaddr/README.md

 # libifaddr
-Get network interface addresses with easy and simple interface
+Get network interface addresses with easy and simple interface in #python

 ## Function reference